kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

 16K     text-only.pdf
 ```

 Not surprisingly, the round trip has resulted in a fatter file for the PDF the second time around.
-Judge for yourself [the image quality by viewing on a separate browser tab and zooming]({attach}images/text-only-from-600-dpi-PNG.pdf).
+Compare for yourself [`text-only.pdf`]({attach}images/text-only.pdf) and [`text-only-from-600-dpi-PNG.pdf`]({attach}images/text-only-from-600-dpi-PNG.pdf) by viewing each on a separate browser tab and zooming.

 What would you expect if the initial PDF to PNG image conversion had been done at 150 dpi, or 96 dpi, or 75 dpi?
 The command sequence is [explained later][PDF to PNG and JPEG: `poppler` and `cairo`] but the results and their consequences are noteworthy here: